skit-ai/job-descriptions/machine-learning/ml-research-fellow.md

 You will be working in one of the following areas:

 + Paralinguistics
-+ Response production
-+ Speech recognition
++ Speech Recognition and Synthesis
 + Language and Dialog Understanding
++ Response Production
-+ Conversations, behaviors, and personalities
++ Conversations, Behaviors, and Personalities
 + Text and Audio mining
-+ Data quality and efficiency

 ### Responsibilities